UBC, LLB, 1992

 Bill Dick* has extensive experience representing plaintiffs in personal injury, medical malpractice and insurance disputes both at trial and on appeal.

-Bill works out of the firm’s new Kelowna office along with paralegal Cathy Davies.
+Bill works out of the firm’s Kelowna office along with paralegal Cathy Davies and is also the contact lawyer for the firm’s Vernon office.

 200 – 215 Lawrence Avenue